mburakov/mqttfs/README.md

 ## Running

 Run it as any other FUSE filesystem binary providing a mountpoint.
-Optionally provide host and port of your MQTT broker on the commandline.
-Without any arguments it will try to connect to localhost on the standard port 1883:
+Optionally provide host and port of your MQTT broker as environment variables.
+Without any configuration it will try to connect to localhost on the standard port 1883:
 ```
-./mqttfs --host=localhost --port=1883 /mount/point
+MQTT_HOST=127.0.0.1 MQTT_PORT=1883 ./mqttfs /mount/point
 ```

 ## Usage